 “Second, once I realized that it was a very searched topic and still rising (since most of our views come through Google searches), I went ahead and compiled 20 photos.
 Rather than just posting the photos themselves, I used Photoshop CS6 to make comparison images for the cosplay photos and who they were portraying.

 I also maintained a level of professionalism by keeping all images the same size.”

-Danielle also gave insight into to the choice for a slideshow: lots of images = great opportunity for a slideshow.
-She also modified her slideshow images to to be uniform in style and size (640x360).
-You don't always need to take that extra step of putting images into Photoshop, but regular same-sized images is a very nice touch and likely made the post much more visually appealing to readers!
-This little bit of extra work is what set Danielle's work apart from everyone else's attempts at the same type of League cosplay articles.
+Danielle also gave insight into the choice for a slideshow: lots of images = great opportunity for a slideshow.
+She also modified her slideshow images to be uniform in style and size (640×360).
+You don’t always need to take that extra step of putting images into Photoshop, but regular same-sized images are a very nice touch and likely made the post much more visually appealing to readers!
+This little bit of extra work is what set Danielle’s work apart from everyone else’s attempts at the same type of League cosplay articles.

 “Third, I added enough content to the slides to hold interest, but not enough to take away from the pictures (30-50 words), I also Google Image Searched the photos I found in order to find the cosplayers themselves, so I could give proper credit.”

 Google’s Search by Image tool is an easy way to reverse search in order to find information about pictures.
 In this case, it allowed Danielle to find reliable details and the names attached to each costume and picture that she found.

 Also, the 30-50 word suggestion is perfect for this sort of image-driven slideshow!
 As you can see in the slides, each snippet of text fills the right slideshow text box well, giving the reader enough info to click through quickly without much distraction.